mikependon/RepoDB/README.md

 To contribute, open the [issues](https://github.com/mikependon/RepoDb/issues) tab and filter the list of items with [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) label.
 Otherwise, create a [new issue](https://github.com/mikependon/RepoDb/issues/new) for us to look-at and discuss.

-### Disclaimer

-We expect that you *DENY* any responsibilities of *ownership* or *rights* on the source codes you had submitted for pull-request.
-The full ownership and rights of the source-codes you had submitted for pull-requests will automatically be *GRANTED* directly to the *author* of this library (or *Michael Camara Pendon*).

 ## License

 [Apache-2.0](http://apache.org/licenses/LICENSE-2.0.html) - Copyright © 2019 - Michael Camara Pendon